Barbara is familiar with crickets and is here to share the best methods of removal and prevention.

 - Try vacuuming them.
 The vacuum cleaner will probably kill the insects, but check after you've finished.
 If they are alive, you may want to kill them.
 If you are really humane, place them a long way away from the house.
 I wouldn't feel sorry for the crickets, though, because they are cannibals and will eat each other if they are hungry enough.
 They will also eat other crickets that aren't as strong as they are.

 - Set out a jar with molasses in it.
 The crickets jump in and can't get back out.

 If you have pets or young children, you don't want to use this option.
 Being around poisons isn't a good option for adults either.

 - Call an exterminator.
 They will know just what to do to remove the bugs.

 - Use an insecticide like Raid.
-This is never as safe as natural methods, but will work.
+This is never as safe as natural methods, but it will work.
 Remember that Raid works by affecting the nervous system of the insect.
-Don't get any on your skin and don't breath any in.
-After spraying,you should leave the house for several hours.
+Don't get any on your skin, and don't breathe any in.
+After spraying, you should leave the house for several hours.
 When you get back, open all the windows.

 Keep plants away from the house.
 Get rid of grass and weeds growing close to your home.
 Crickets will hide under rocks or anything you've left near the house, so remove them.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.